drdaemos/xc5-docs/en/changing_store_logic/creating_custom_email_notifications.md

         name: Advanced demo notification sent (Email Demo module)
         description: 'This notification is sent from testing page with preset subject and text'
         adminSubject: Someone has sent advanced demo notification
-        adminText: "This is the body of your advanced demo notification"{% endhighlight %}
+        adminText: "This is the body of your advanced demo notification"
+{% endraw %}{% endhighlight %}

 Notification definition consists of several parameters: